energywebfoundation/vc-api-owf/apps/vc-api/docs/workflows/workflow-tutorials/single-credential-workflow-tutorial.md

 #### 1. Issuance workflow
 The technical issuance workflow is as follows:
+- [1.0  [Authority portal] Configure the credential issuance workflow](#10-authority-portal-configure-the-credential-issuance-workflow)
-- [1.1  [Authority portal] Configure the credential issuance exchange](#11-authority-portal-configure-the-credential-issuance-exchange)
+- [1.1  [Authority portal] Create the credential issuance exchange](#11-authority-portal-create-the-credential-issuance-exchange)
+- [1.2  [Authority portal] Provide an exchange invitation to the citizen](#12-authority-portal-provide-an-exchange-invitation-to-the-citizen)
 - [1.2  [Authority portal] Provide an exchange invitation to the citizen](#12-authority-portal-provide-an-exchange-invitation-to-the-citizen)
 - [1.3  [Resident] Initiate issuance exchange using the request URL](#13-resident-initiate-issuance-exchange-using-the-request-url)
 - [1.4  [Resident] Create a DID](#14-resident-create-a-did)